StamusNetworks/suricata-4-analysts/source/suricata-as-ids.rst

 IDS features
 ============

 Suricata rule language
 ----------------------

-Suricata rule language is derived from Snort rule language from 2010 and it has evolved since to become a separate language sharing a common root.
+Suricata rule language is derived from Snort rule language from 2010 and it has since evolved to become a separate language sharing a common root.

-`Suricata documentation <https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Suricata_Rules>`_ is really complete with regards to signature language and keywords and is the ultimate reference.
+`Suricata documentation <https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Suricata_Rules>`_ is very comprehensive with regards to signature language and keywords and should be considered the ultimate reference guide.

 .. index:: Signature

 Anatomy of a signature
 ----------------------